cheind/py-motmetrics/Readme.md

 """
 ```

 Meaning object `a` was matched to hypothesis `1` with distance 0.1.
 Similarily, `b` was matched to `2` with distance 0.2.
 Hypothesis `3` could not be matched to any remaining object and generated a false positive (FP).
+Possible assignments are computed by minimizing the total assignment distance (Kuhn-Munkres algorithm).

 Continuing from above
 ```python